Download Clinical CVD Data Dictionary

 Information on Clinical Cardiovascular Disease events and surgeries was gathered by self-report at research clinic visits and via annual mailers starting in 1971 and continuing through 2018.
 The Rose Questionnaire was administered at Visits 2 through 12 and evaluated for angina and intermittent claudication scores.
-Measures of Subclinical Cardiovascular Disease were obtained at research clinic visits beginning with Visit 3 and included carotid atherosclerosis, coronary artery calcification (measured at two time points on the same participants), and multiple measures of peripheral arterial disease.
-Note: The Subclinical Cardiovascular Disease section of the RBS Archive is still underdevelopment; data will be available by October, 2019.
+Measures of Subclinical Cardiovascular Disease were obtained at select research clinic visits beginning with Visit 3 and included carotid atherosclerosis, coronary artery calcification (measured at two time points on the same participants), and peripheral arterial disease, as well as non-invasive measures of cardiac function.

 See the Labs data group for traditional and novel CVD risk factor blood measures obtained at each research clinic visit.
 See Physical Characteristics data group for physical measures obtained at each visit such as blood pressures, body size and body composition.